elicavalheiro/front-end-learning-resources/docs/CONTRIBUTING.md

+### How can I contribute?

+Open an [Issue](https://github.com/elicavalheiro/front-end-learning-resources/issues/new/choose) with the links you want to share, I will add it when possible.
+If you'd like to create a Pull Request, please follow the instructions below.

 ### Fork & create a branch

-With the Issue created, [fork front-end-learning-resources](git@github.com:elicavalheiro/front-end-learning-resources.git) and create a branch with the issue number.
+With the Issue created, [fork front-end-learning-resources](https://github.com/elicavalheiro/front-end-learning-resources) and create a branch with the issue number.

 A good branch name would be (example with issue number 213):